 - Look for Twitter’s Verified Account badge to confirm the identity of celebrity Twitter users.

-Lesson 2: There’s no such thing as a guaranteed return
+Lesson 2: There’s no such thing as a guaranteed return in crypto

 Most people recognize and avoid crypto scams that promise instant and guaranteed returns, but more sophisticated scams are disguised as legitimate investment opportunities.